-- Regular observation of teaching by the Leadership Team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils - Assessment records that illustrate progress over time e.g. reading ages - Assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEN - The views of parents/carers and pupils - Regular meetings between SENCo, Teaching Assistants and class teachers. - Provision Mapping used to monitor impact and cost of interventions.
+- Monitoring by senior leaders and middle leaders, including work scrutiny, pupil voice and observation. - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils - Assessment records that illustrate progress over time e.g. reading ages - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEN - The views of parents/carers and pupils - Provision Mapping used to monitor impact and cost of interventions.